Skip to content

 Production-safe prop money must balance:

-Filmmakers also have to manage continuity across scenes.
-Every stack, bill color, and money bundle must remain visually consistent between takes.
+Filmmakers also have to manage how the bills appear across scenes.
+Every stack, bill color, bundle size, and money placement should remain visually consistent between takes.

 How Prop Money Enhances Storytelling

-Money is often tied directly to emotion, power, crime, luxury, success, or desperation within storytelling.
+Money is often tied directly to emotion, power, crime, luxury, success, pressure, greed, or desperation within storytelling.

 Realistic prop money helps amplify these themes visually.